Alistair delivers commercial contracts and technology-based projects for major companies and public sector organizations. He advises on:

-Alistair Maughan is Co-Managing Partner in the firm’s London office and a member of the Technology Transactions Group and the Global Sourcing Group.
+Alistair is currently Co-Managing Partner of the London office and a member of the Technology Transactions Group and the Global Sourcing Group.

 AutodeskAdvising Autodesk, a global software provider, on the IP, technology and on-going transitional services of various UK acquisitions.
 (2013)